Jacopo00811/Interactive_ARAP/README.md

 Project for the course IN2354 of 3D Scanning and Motion Capture (Fall 23) at TUM.

 # Getting Started
+Follow the instructions below to build and run the project.

 ## Installation
 Clone this repository with the following command